 5. Misuse of game mechanics

-Points and Badges need to be informational to the user, full stop.
+Points and Badges need to be informative to the user, full stop.
 There are motivational undertones present when users are able to visually track their progress, but don’t fall into the trap of trying to stretch game mechanics beyond their sole purpose.

 For a gamification effort to be effective from a learning and motivational perspective, achievements must be earned and not given.
 Use achievements that reward the learner for a certain level of performance, not just for participation.